IHTSDO/sct-snapshot-rest-api/README.md

 Access the server
 -----------------

 The server will start listening automatically on port 3000.
-You can test a rest call by goint to a Web Browsera and navigating to this link:
+You can test a REST call by goint to a Web Browser and navigating to this link:

 http://127.0.0.1:3000/snomed/en-edition/v20140731/concepts/404684003